cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontobim/README.md

 # Building Information Modelling ontology
 ## 1. Introduction
-OntoBIM is an ontology developed to represent the detailed information and topological relationships of buildings and their components (walls, doors, roofs, furniture, equipment) that is available in the Industry Foundation Classes (IFC) data schema.
+OntoBIM is an ontology developed to represent the detailed information and topological relationships of buildings and their components (walls, doors, roofs, funiture, equipment) that is available in the Industry Foundation Classes (IFC) data schema.
+Briefly, IFC is an exchange standard between BIM users and software but more information can be found on their [website](https://technical.buildingsmart.org/standards/ifc/ifc-schema-specifications/).
 Information about their individual characteristics such as material, readings, and dimensions is combined from IFC or other data sources.
-There are two major aspects of this ontology:
+The following subsections feature the two categories of semantic representations offered by OntoBIM.

 ### 1.1 Topological Relationship